Brandywine Foot and Ankle Associates

 SOFT INTRO (50-100 words): Hammertoes are a foot abnormality that causes toes to get stuck in a bent position.
 The abnormal bend puts pressure on the toe joint or pad, causing corns, calluses, and pain.
-The team of board-certified podiatrists at Brandywine Foot and Ankle Associates in Coatesville, Limerick, and Exton, Pennsylvania, recommend early treatment for hammertoes to prevent pain and future foot problems.
+The team of board-certified podiatrists at Brandywine Foot and Ankle Associates in Coatesville, and Limerick, Pennsylvania, recommend early treatment for hammertoes to prevent pain and future foot problems.
 Call the office or schedule a consultation online today.

 Hammertoes are a type of foot deformity affecting the joints in the second, third, fourth, or fifth toe.
 With hammertoes, the joint in the toe bends upward.